sharner/enron-emails/README.md

 # Analysis of Enron Emails

-This is an analysis of Enron Emails.
-It is a work in progress with the ulimate goal distinguishing among different email authors using a combination of topic analysis, social network analysis, sentiment anaysis, and classification based on extracted features.
+This is an analysis of Enron Emails (in progress).
+The ulimate goal is to distinguish among different email authors using a combination of topic analysis, social network analysis, sentiment anaysis, and classification.

 # Importing the Data

 Download the Enron [Email Data Set](https://www.cs.cmu.edu/~enron/).
-Then run follow the steps in [input_analysis.Rmd](https://github.com/sharner/enron-emails/blob/master/notebooks/input_analysis.Rmd).
+Then follow the steps in [input_analysis.Rmd](https://github.com/sharner/enron-emails/blob/master/notebooks/input_analysis.Rmd).

 # Topic Analysis